A Fixed Eye!

 John 16:33, NLT

-Jesus is informing believers to prepare for a life of sorrow and trials.
+Jesus informs believers to prepare for a life of sorrow and trials.
 However, it seems many Christians want to avoid those passages of Scripture while claiming others that make one healthy and prosperous; Looking for easy commands instead of passages which instruct a believer to love their enemies or pray for those who persecute them.
 God wants His followers to understand His thoughts are nothing like their thoughts (Isaiah 55:8).
 He also provides a way for a believer to endure the trials and sorrow they encounter.
 Philippians 4:8 instructs a person to fix his or her thoughts.
 And where a person’s thoughts are placed is vitally important to experiencing peace!
 Likewise, knowing what other believers endured before us will help as well (Hebrews 12:1).

 “Now I want you to know, brethren, that my circumstances have turned out for the greater progress of the gospel.”